- How did CARE get started?

 CARE receives financial support from different venues.
 These include corporate sponsorship, our adoption and sponsorship programs, fund-raising events, tours of the CARE facility, and (most importantly) private donations from people like you!
 Our ability to care for these animals relies 100% on the profound generosity of our supporters, and we deeply thank each and every one of you who have so selflessly given so that the animals can live in safety and comfort.

 Are you open to the public?

 Absolutely!
-Our goal is to educate the public about issues effecting big cats and other animals, in turn the public may become more active animal advocates.
+Our goal is to educate the public about issues affecting big cats and other animals, in turn, the public may become more active animal advocates.
 Please visit our Tours section to learn more about coming out for a tour.